J-SNACKKB/FLIP/splits/bind/README.md

     - 🟢 `three_vs_many`: train on proteins with 1, 2 or 3 types of ligand from original training set, test on original test sets TestSet300 and TestSetNew46 mixed.

 - Working at residue-level (train on sequences with residues assigned to only 1 type of ligand, test on sequences with residues assigned to multiple classes (~4% of the residues have more than one type of ligand)):
-    - 🟢 `one_vs_sm`: train on proteins with residues having only one type of ligand, test on proteins with residues having Small+Metal ligands
+    - 🟢 `one_vs_sm`: train on proteins with residues having only one type of ligand, test on proteins with residues having Small + Metal ligands
-    - 🟢 `one_vs_mn`: train as `one_vs_sm` but with balances classes, test on proteins with residues having Metal+Nuclear
+    - 🟢 `one_vs_mn`: train as `one_vs_sm` but with balances classes, test on proteins with residues having Metal + Nuclear
-    - 🟢 `one_vs_sn`: train as `one_vs_sm` but with balances classes, test on proteins with residues having Small+Nuclear
+    - 🟢 `one_vs_sn`: train as `one_vs_sm` but with balances classes, test on proteins with residues having Small + Nuclear

 All splits are contained in the `splits.zip` file.
 There are one `sequences.fasta` file with all the sequences of the splits in FASTA format and one FASTA file with the labels for each split, i.e. `one_vs_many.fasta`, `two_vs_many.fasta`, etc.

 The labels files are organized by sequence ID.
 Each sequence label has `SET` atribute (either `train` or `test`) and `VALIDATION` attribute (when True, these are sequences for train that may be used for validation (e.g. early stopping)).
 Example:
 ```
 >Seq1 SET=train VALIDATION=False
-DVCDVVDD
+00011100
 ```

 The labels are string encodings of sequences.
 Following the pattern SNM (for Small Nuclear Metal): 000 = No biding, 001 = Metal, 010 = Nuclear, 100 = Small.
 If we have a multiclass binding residue, e.g. has both Small and Metal, its encoding is 101 (for Small+Metal).
-This results in a string with integers from 0 to 7, where 0 = no binding, 1 = Metal, 2 = Nuclar, 3 = Nuclear+Metal, 4 = Small, 5 = Small+Metal, 6 = Small+Nuclear, 7 = Small+Nuclear+Metal.
+This results in a string with integers from 0 to 7, where 0 = no binding, 1 = Metal, 2 = Nuclar, 3 = Nuclear + Metal, 4 = Small, 5 = Small + Metal, 6 = Small + Nuclear, 7 = Small + Nuclear + Metal.

 ### Cite
 From the publishers as Bibtex: